- Conferences and Events

 2. The Order shall only be deemed to be accepted when Westminster Insight issues written acceptance of the Order at which point and on which date the Contract shall come into existence (Commencement Date).

-3. Cancellation of the Order may only be made up to 30 days before the date of the event upon payment of a cancellation fee of £195 plus vat per delegate.
+3. The Client shall have the right to cancel within 48 hours of booking at no cost.
+After this, cancellation of the Order may only be made up to 30 days before the date of the event upon payment of a cancellation fee of £150 plus vat per delegate place.
+The Client must pay in full for later cancellation or non-attendance.
+For in-house training bookings, the customer must pay 50% of the agreed fee for cancellation within 30 days of the course.
 The Client must pay in full for later cancellation or non-attendance.

 4. Delegates may be substituted for no additional cost, at any time, if notified in writing to email@example.com stating the event name and date, and the original and substitute names, job titles, organisation email addresses and telephone numbers.

 6. Joining instructions will be sent out not later than 7 days prior to the event date.
 In the event of non-receipt please email email@example.com

 9. Westminster Insight does not warrant that any course or event qualifies in satisfaction of any governmental or regulatory requirement, including, but not limited to, any immigration visa status requirements.

 10. The Contract constitutes the entire agreement between the parties.
 The Client acknowledges that it has not relied on any statement, promise or representation made or given by or on behalf of Westminster Insight which is not set out in the Contract.